DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/create-faster-tests.md

 ## Run Tests in Headless Browsers

-Run tests in headless browsers.
 Headless browsers take less time to initialize because they don't need to render the application.
 They also enable you to run tests in environments without graphical capabilities, such as CI containers.

 For more information, see [Test in Headless Mode](../../guides/concepts/browsers.md#test-in-headless-mode)